Education and training

 - Meeting with some of the many different stakeholders involved in scholarships and promotion of careers in the agriculture, horticulture and viticulture sectors – with a key meeting hosted by the Show Society – aiming for better co-ordination in this area.

 - Running a pilot project to train 60 primary producers in the new national Farm Business Management skill set.
-This project has been funded by the Minister for Employment, Higher Education and Skills (through the Department of State Development) and the Minister for Agriculture, Food and Fisheries (through PIRSA).
+This project was funded by the Minister for Employment, Higher Education and Skills (through the Department of State Development) and the Minister for Agriculture, Food and Fisheries (through PIRSA).